AE0hello/open-source-arras/README.md

 `AMOUNT` is the amount of portals to spawn.

-After you set this up, you can now launch the game and see if a portal spawns.

 Before you launch the server, You need to set `ALLOW_SERVER_TRAVEL` to true in your destination server's `PROPERTIES`.

-If you find any problems, contact support by joining our discord server.

-Now everything should work, if you find any problems, contact support by joining our discord server.

 ## Useful Tools
 - [Create a custom shape](https://arras.io/ext/custom-shape)